ctesta01/ctesta01/README.md

 My work centers on the intersections of mathematics, statistics, health equity and disparities, and data visualization.

-I'm currently a PhD student in Biostatistics at the Harvard T.H.
-Chan School of Public Health.
+I'm currently a PhD student in Biostatistics at Harvard University.

 Until recently, I was working with [Nancy Krieger](https://www.hsph.harvard.edu/nancy-krieger/), [Jarvis Chen](https://www.dfhcc.harvard.edu/insider/member-detail/member/jarvis-t-chen-scd/) and Pamela Waterman to understand how complex patterns of discrimination affect people's health using hierarchical/multi-level modeling and causal inference.
 We wrote a series of articles about COVID-19 in the United States including the following: